w3f/Grants-Program/applications/TuxedoDapp.md

 Provide feedback to users on transaction status and confirmations.

 **Transaction Confirmation**:
-DApp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transaction such as Trade, Breed.
+DApp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transactions such as Trade and Breed.

 **Personal Dashboard**:
 We will develop a personal dashboard for users to view and manage their NFT-based Kitties collections.
 Display detailed information about each NFT, including ownership history and transaction history.
 Manage NFT means, it includes below :

 1. Viewing NFTs:
    Users should be able to see a comprehensive list or visual representation of all the NFTs (kitties) they own.
    Display detailed information about each NFT, including attributes such as below :